 BlogVault staging tool is just awesome because it doesn’t have a website size limitation (in MB, GB), which means you don’t worry about your large website with a lot of content.
 You just need to create a staging environment for your website, after that, you will receive a username and password login credential for your staging website, then you are ready to go.

-So, let’s get started with the how-to install WordPress plugin.
+So, let’s get started with how to install WordPress plugin.
 There is a three-way to install a WordPress plugin using a search with a WordPress plugin repository, and the second one is uploading a WordPress plugin, and the third one is manually uploading and installing the WordPress plugin using FTP connections.

 Install WordPress Plugins via Search Method